nnduy1998/pwa-dailydeals/README.md

 # simi-studio

-This Project's purpose is to help any new developer create a new pwa-studio project based on Venia concept and add our modules just via few simple steps.
-Following the guide below and then add our module base on guides for each of them.
+This Project's purpose is to help developers create a new pwa-studio project based on Venia concept and add our [PWA Studio modules](https://www.simicart.com/blog/simicart-partner-mageplaza-pwa-studio-extensions/) via just a few simple steps.

 ## 1. Clone pwa-studio
 ```